pyOpenSci/pyopensci.github.io/_posts/2024-08-02-pyopensci-at-scipy-2024.md

 If you are a Pythonista who loves science, this meeting is for you!

-## Create your first Python package tutorial @ SciPy 2024
+## pyOpenSci's first SciPy tutorial: Create your first Python package

 My adventure at the SciPy meeting kicked off with a 4-hour tutorial entitled:
 _[Create Your First Python Package: From Code to Module](https://cfp.scipy.org/2024/talk/QT9GBY/)_.
 This tutorial was an